ChenchenKang/chenchenkang.github.io/_news/2026-08-24-sewanee-student-visit.md

 inline: true
 image: /assets/img/news/sewanee-student-visit-2026.jpg
 image_size: large
-image_alt: "Sewanee students visiting the Kang Lab at the Otis L. Floyd Nursery Research Center"
+image_alt: "Sewanee students visiting the Kang Lab at Nursery Research Center"
 summary: >
   About 30 first-year students from Sewanee: The University of the South visited the Otis L. Floyd Nursery Research Center.
 The visit was designed